dineshkumar8464/AI-for-Marketing-Project/README.md

 2. Chandrika (Team member)

 i.
-Contributed to initial coding and feature implementation

-ii.
-Worked on deployment setup and helped with writing initial test cases

-iii.
-Played a key role in early-stage development and actively participated in codebase improvements
+Contributed to initial coding and feature implementation ii.
+Worked on deployment setup and helped with writing initial test cases iii.
+Played a key role in early-stage development and actively participated in codebase improvements iv.
+Running test cases of intial program to find and get improvements

 3. Bharath (Team member)

 i.
-Involved in initial coding and report formatting (template)

-ii.
-Assisted in deployment testing and test case writing
+Involved in initial coding and report formatting (template) ii.
+Assisted in initial API key storage units using postman iii.
+Assisted in deployment testing and test case writing iv.

-iii.
 Actively participated in codebase improvements and documentation
+v. partial deployment of first version of your project in hugging face.